Our Team

 B.S., Biology; A.B., Religion, Duke University; Ph.D., Cell Biology (Developmental and Stem Cell Biology), Duke University; Postdoctoral Training, Genetics, Yale School of Medicine

 Shortly after her parents moved from Uruguay to the U.S., Val was born and raised in Port Chester, NY along with her twin sister.
 She attended Port Chester public schools before matriculating at Duke University in Durham, North Carolina.
 There she earned a B.S. in Biology and an A.B. in Religion.
 During her PhD training in cell biology at Duke University School of Medicine, she investigated how cells in a complex adult tissue coordinately regenerate a patterned structure after injury, primarily using the adult zebrafish fin as a model.
 Then, as a postdoctoral fellow in the Department of Genetics at Yale School of Medicine, she investigated the gene regulatory networks that establish the cellular diversity of the developing brain, again using zebrafish as a model.
 She recently joined the Department of Integrative Biology and Physiology and the Institute for Society and Genetics at the University of California, Los Angeles (UCLA) as an assistant professor through UCLA’s Hispanic Serving Institution infrastructure initiative.
-Integral to her scientific contributions and philosophies are mentoring, multilingual community engagement, and efforts that prioritize individual and systemic empowerment of persons from minoritized backgrounds in science, including through the national Científico Latino, Leading Edge, SACNAS, and Intersections Science Fellows organizations.
+Integral to her scientific contributions and philosophies are mentoring, multilingual community engagement, and efforts that prioritize supporting inclusive excellence in science, including through the national Científico Latino, Leading Edge, SACNAS, and Intersections Science Fellows organizations.
 For leisure, Val enjoys traveling, playing volleyball and tennis, Latin dancing, and spending time with her dog and family.

 Pronouns: she/her/ella

-[E-mail] [Twitter] [Google Scholar] [How to pronounce my name]
+[E-mail] [Bluesky] [Scholar] [How to pronounce my name]

 Val’s CV is available here